Math-O5/competitive-programming/README.md

   Here are some resolutions of competitive programming.
 I like to do this problems to improve my skills coding, distract from the dayly tasks.
 Note, this code is really messy up, since is done so fast.

-#  Languages used here and why:
-## C++:
-  - One of the most fast languages in TimeRunning.
-  - The Standard Template Library (STL).
-## Python:
-  - Big integers

 # Algorithms
 <p>My implementations:</p>
 <ul>